Skip to main content

 As a sheetmetal apprentice, you will be paid under the Manufacturing Award, and wages depend on various factors including age at commencement and if you completed Year 12.

-Indicative weekly wages for a sheetmetal apprentice in 2024:
+Indicative weekly wages for a sheetmetal apprentice as at 1 July 2024:

 Pay will also be determined by any relevant Modern Award inclusions, host-specific benefits, and government incentives.